AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Out: ConsF(15!, 3)
 ```

 Neat!
-At this point, we can fill in a few details.
+We can fill in a few details, now.
+We can add in and out to our diagram, along with the mapped versions of the functions we're looking for.
+This also begs us to look for two more functions which we'd need to make use of those maps.

 ![Some mapping hints.](../img/hylomorphisms/Hylo3.png)

-It's at this point which we notice the possibility of a solution.
+`?3` and `?4` are what we'll ultimately be targeting.

+I mentioned before that we'll go around `?1` and `?2`.
 If we had a function pointing from our input lists to our output lists (what we were looking for in the first place), then we could map it over our lists within our `maybeBinTreeF` container.

 ![???](../img/hylomorphisms/Hylo5.png)